pkibbey/pkibbey.github.io/src/content/blog/react-compiler.md

 color: 'linear-gradient(to bottom right, #3498DB, #2980B9)'
 tags:
   - React
-  - Compiler
-  - Performance
+  - Compilers
   - JavaScript
   - Optimization
 author: Phineas
 ---

-### The React Compiler Revolution

-React's new compiler represents a paradigm shift in how we build React applications.
-By moving traditional runtime operations to build time, it promises significant performance improvements and a better developer experience.
+_React's new compiler represents a paradigm shift in how we build React applications.
+By moving traditional runtime operations to build time, it promises significant performance improvements and a better developer experience._

 ### Understanding the React Compiler